 VAT accounting records

-It is high recommended for your company to keep your accounting records the same way as you would if you are under the Standard VAT scheme.
+It is highly recommended for your company to keep your accounting records the same way as you would if you are under the Standard VAT scheme.
 This would enable you to monitor and compare if your company is paying more VAT under the VAT flat rate scheme to HMRC.
-If your company is persistently paying extra VAT, consider opting back to VAT standard rate scheme.
+If your company is persistently paying extra VAT, consider opting back to the VAT standard rate scheme.

 Your company must leave the flat rate scheme when its sales exceeded £150,000.

-Calculate VAT payable under VAT flat rate scheme
+Calculate VAT payable under the VAT flat rate scheme

-You multiple your sales inclusive of VAT charged to your customers with the VAT flat rate applicable to your business.
+You multiply your sales inclusive of VAT charged to your customers with the VAT flat rate applicable to your business.

 For example, you provide IT consulting services.
 Your VAT flat rate is 14.5%.
 Let’s say, your income from your IT consulting business is £100,000 and you charge 20% VAT on top.
 Your total income inclusive VAT is £12,000.
 The VAT payable to HMRC would be £17,400.

 The VAT percentage rates for businesses approved under the flat rate scheme vary and it is dependent on the business sector you are in.